Audrey Coleman became Director of the Dole Institute in November 2021.

-Bill Lacy was appointed Director of the Dole Institute in 2004 and has since established a highly-respected venue for bipartisan, philosophically-balanced political programming.
+Bill Lacy was appointed Director of the Dole Institute in 2004 and established a highly-respected venue for bipartisan, philosophically-balanced political programming.
 His network of political contacts resulting from his twenty-year career in Washington D.C., as a campaign strategist has served the Dole Institute well.
 Under Bill’s leadership, the Dole Institute has hosted an extensive cadre of national and international political leaders, practitioners and journalists.
 Students and community members benefit from the Dole Institute’s ongoing lecture series and nationally-recognized post-election conferences.
 The student-oriented culture provides many opportunities for the Dole Student Advisory Board that students at other universities don’t receive.

-Bill has developed an acclaimed, non-adversarial way of interviewing guests that allows them to tell their story.
+Bill developed an acclaimed, non-adversarial way of interviewing guests that allows them to tell their story.
 He has had the honor of interviewing a multitude of leaders including 2016 Nobel Peace Prize winner President Juan Manuel Santos of Colombia, President George H.W.
 Bush, Vice President Walter Mondale, former Senate Majority Leaders Bob Dole, George Mitchell and Howard Baker, Sen. Elizabeth Dole, U.S. Secretary of Health and Human Services Donna Shalala, legendary journalists Bob Woodward and David Broder, and many others.

 Bill also led the effort to obtain Sen. Elizabeth Dole’s career papers and create a women’s leadership lecture in her honor.
 He also helmed the creation of the Dole Institute Board of Advisers, which features a group of national political figures, strategists and Dole Institute supporters.